 Lybrate.com has a number of highly qualified General Physicians in India.
-You will find General Physicians with more than 37 years of experience on Lybrate.com.
+You will find General Physicians with more than 31 years of experience on Lybrate.com.
 You can find General Physicians online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. J. Shetty

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure